bartoszgolebiowski/golebiowski-blog/data/blog/react-long-form-optimization.md

 To implement debounce in our complex long form, we first had to switch the controlled input components to uncontrolled.
 Then we set the state of the form using the debounce function.
 By doing this, we were able to reduce the number of times the form rerendered and improve the performance of the application.

-It's worth noting that debounce is not a silver bullet for performance optimization, and it's important to use it judiciously.
-If the debounce time is set too long, it can cause the user to experience lag when typing, while a debounce time that is too short may not significantly improve performance.
-Finding the right balance is key.

 ![Debounce-form](/blog/react-long-form-optimization/debounce/render.png?style=centerme)

 Here is the [sourcecode](https://github.com/bartoszgolebiowski/react-long-form/blob/main/src/vanilla/Debounce.tsx) and profiling [data](/blog/react-long-form-optimization/debounce/profiling-data.05-02-2023.13-08-00.json) for naive approach.
 You can load it into the React Profiler to see the results.
 Single rerender takes around 55ms in production build.
 In this case, debounce does not reduce the time of single rerender, but reduce the number of rerenders.